 Managing your stress is very important for it helps increase the chance of conceiving.
 This plays a major role if you planning to conceive.
 Keep stress at bay; try spending time with family and friends.
 Read books and prioritize your commitments.

-Female infertility is still easier to understand and cure because in majority of the cases the problem is known.
+Female infertility is still easier to understand and cure because in the majority of the cases the problem is known.

 Address your nutritional deficiencies

 See what you not eating and keep a check on what you eating.
-Know the best fertility diets and best food.
+Know the best fertility diets and the best food.
 Check with your doctor what you need to avoid in your meal.
 Ensuring a proper intake has much to do with enhancing fertility.

 Age matters for infertility

 There have been studies that clearly show the correlation of lack of sound sleep and infertility.
 So you must be aware in case you are a frequent party animal.
 To be awake late night for a long time makes fundamental changes in the hormone levels thereby increasing the chances of infertility.
-Scientists say that people having inadequate sleep for a longer time face various health related problems, including low fertility rates.
-It affects the hormonal balance in the body that is one of the major causes for infertility.
+Scientists say that people having inadequate sleep for a longer time face various health-related problems, including low fertility rates.
+It affects the hormonal balance in the body that is one of the major causes of infertility.

 Diagnosis and treatment of female infertility